RazerMS/Documentation-RazerMS_API_Spec/README.md

 # *** API DOCS ***

-[official API] Razer API Spec for Merchant : This is a general API document that covers hosted payment page integration & 3 endpoints specification.
+Razer API Spec for Merchant : This is a general API document that covers hosted payment page integration & 3 endpoints specification.
                                              Most of the common features required are covered here.

-[Official] Razer Direct Server API : This is a host-to-host / server-to-server payment request integration for large online platform & e-commerce merchant
+Razer Direct Server API : This is a host-to-host / server-to-server payment request integration for large online platform & e-commerce merchant

 Razer Recurring API : For subscription based payment, recurring or adhoc merchant initiated transaction (MIT).
 Tokenization is included and required.

-[OPA+MAP] Razer Offline Payment API : In-store POS or terminal integration for physical outlet or chain retail store to accept e-wallet payment
+Razer Offline Payment API : In-store POS or terminal integration for physical outlet or chain retail store to accept e-wallet payment